Shocking Electrical Myths

 Static Electricity is Different From Outlet Electricity

 Static electricity can be fun to mess around with.
 Whether it’s rubbing a balloon on your head and making your hair stick out or walking on carpet and touching something which produces a small shock.
 We think that this static electricity is different from the current that powers our daily devices.
-However, the only difference between flowing and static electricity is that one is a constant flow, and the other is an instantaneous equalization.
+However, the only difference between flowing and static electricity is that one is a constant flow, and the other is an instantaneous equalisation.

 If you are interested in finding out more information on electrical myths, or you have any questions about the services we offer here at First Strike Electrical, please get in touch by filling out an online enquiry form, or give us a call today on 020 3633 4535.